mattglbrt/mattglbrt/content/post/2023-09-11-building-a-service-based-business-part-1.md

   - Guides
   - Everyway
 ---

+# This post is a work in progress
 This post serves as the Table of Contents and the roadmap for my first series of content on this website, How to Build a Service Based Business.
 I have done this countless times for clients and customers and now I am doing it for myself.
 Again.
 This time I am doing my best to document everything and build it in public.

 ## Legal Stuff